Lexus ES: Interior

 Inside, the interior is based on the brand's "Clean Tech x Elegance" design concept and is based on Lexus’ Tazuna principle.
 The dashboard uses bamboo layering with 3D printing and see-through ambient lighting on the door cards which are two first features for the brand.
 The interior has a 12.3-inch digital instrument cluster, a 14-inch LexusConnect touchscreen multimedia system, an optional passenger touchscreen display, the steering wheel uses embossed Lexus branding instead of the logo, a gear selector used for automatic transmission instead of a gear lever, and the brand's first Hidden Tech switches used for temperature controls and certain vehicular functions mounted below the central display which illuminates when the driver switches on the vehicle.
 Other interior features includes a Mark Levinson surround sound system, an Ottoman leg support for the rear seat behind the front passenger, a panoramic glass roof, a power forward-folding function for the front passenger seat to increase rear legroom and a reclining option for the rear seats.

 Safety

 The ES comes with the Lexus Safety System+ of driving assistance features such as Adaptive Cruise Control (ACC), Blind Spot Monitor (BSM), Driver Emergency Response System, Driver Monitor System, High-definition Adaptive High-beam System, Lane Departure Alert (LDA) and Pre-Collision Safety (PCS).

+Markets

+India

+On 20 March 2026, Lexus introduced the eighth-generation ES 350e in India; the hybrid powertain was later introduced on 15 July 2026.
+Both of the vehicles are locally assembled, and are available in Exquisite and Luxury trims.

+Asia

+The eighth-generation ES was unveiled in Indonesia at the Gaikindo Indonesia International Auto Show in July 2026.
+Both of the powertrains are offered in the sole Luxury trim.

+The eighth-generation ES was unveiled in the Philippine market on 6 August 2026.
+The ES 500h is sold in two trims, Executive and Luxury.
+The electric ES 350e is sold as the sole variant.

+The eighth-generation ES was unveiled in Thailand market on 13 August 2026.
+The ES 350h is sold as the sole Grand Luxury trim, and the electric ES 350e is sold as the sole Premium trim.

+The eighth-generation ES was launched in Brunei on 18 September 2026, the ES 350h is offered only in single trim: Luxury.